SpaceMonkey1710/Instagram_bot/README.md

 ```python
 from secrets import password, username
 ```
-Also download geckodriver from here https://github.com/mozilla/geckodriver/releases and write it's path
+Also download geckodriver from here https://github.com/mozilla/geckodriver/releases and write its path
 ```python
 driver = webdriver.Firefox(executable_path=r'C:\geckodriver\geckodriver.exe')
 ```
 ## Important!
 According to the Instagram security measures against bots try not to exceed 100 unfollows per day or service will hide your follows/followers data from you for up to 3 days.
-In this case bot won't be able to continue it's task.
+In this case bot won't be able to continue its task.
+But don't worry - your account won't be blocked (as far as I know).
+Still, be polite and don't abuse platform.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)